 Do you need an extra hand on board?
 Are you thinking of creating an internship or work project for a student?
 Would a grant of up to £1,000 towards their salary be helpful?

-The Entrepreneurship Centre, in collaboration with Santander Universities, is making grants available to assist SMEs with the cost of hiring a University of Cambridge student or recent graduate for a work project or internship.
+The Entrepreneurship Centre, in collaboration with Santander Universities, is making grants available to assist SMEs with the cost of hiring a University of Cambridge student or recent graduate for an internship or work project.

 This grant of up to £1,000 can be used to fully or partly fund the placement.

-Participants on the Accelerate Cambridge programme are eligible to apply for £1,260 for a fully-funded four-week internship.
+Participants on the Accelerate Cambridge programme are eligible to apply for funding of £1,260.

 Internships or work project placements